LEO KAHL FINE ART

 what is a giclee reproduction?

-Giclée is a neologism, ultimately derived from the French word gicleur, coined in 1991 by printmaker Jack Duganne for fine art digital prints made using inkjet printers.
+Giclée is a neologism, ultimately derived from the French word "gicleur", coined in 1991 by printmaker Jack Duganne for fine art digital prints made using inkjet printers.
 The name was originally applied to fine art prints created on a modified Iris printer in a process invented in the late 1980s.
-It has since been used widely to mean any fine-art printing, usually archival, printed by inkjet.
+It has since been used widely to mean any fine-art printing, usually archival, printed by high end, large format, ink jetprinters

 However, these inkjet printers utilize as many as 12 or more separate pigment based inks.
 This enables much more precise color replication than your everyday desktop inkjet printer could possibly produce.